Kevin-Beck/BulletRPG/README.md

 ## Todo List

+- Serialization on GameEvent on inventory object fails, if you use inventory, then close and restart, the UnityID for the event changes.
+Just use different delegate system instead of game events
 - ~~Build enemy animations and attacks~~ always needing more
 - ~~Add Items~~ always need more
 - Create structure for each item slot and what they add to the player